-In addition to the legal rule under which a management board member with a direct or indirect conflict of interest must refrain from participating in related deliberations and decision-making, there are other customary internal procedural rules on decision-making in the event of a conflict of interest.
-These are often set out in board rules.
-Board rules frequently stipulate that, in the event of a conflict of interest, advice should be obtained from an external expert or other steps taken to ensure that due consideration is given to the company's interests in relation to an envisaged transaction.
-Board rules are also frequently geared towards avoiding any appearance of a conflict of interest.
-Governance codes, if applicable, also generally contain provisions to prevent this.
-The appearance of a conflict of interest is in fact more likely than a personal direct or indirect conflict of interest.
+In addition to the legal provision under which a management board member with a direct or indirect conflict of interest must refrain from participating in related deliberations and decision-making, there may be other customary internal procedural rules on decision-making in the event of a conflict of interest.
+These are often set out in board regulations.
+Board regulations frequently stipulate that, in the event of a conflict of interest, advice should be obtained from an external expert or other steps must be taken to ensure that due consideration is given to the company's interests in relation to an envisaged transaction.
+Board regulations are also frequently geared towards avoiding any appearance of a conflict of interest.
+The appearance of a conflict of interest is in fact more likely than an actual personal direct or indirect conflict of interest.

-The procedure ensuing from the rules on conflicts of interest is as follows:
+Schematically, the rules on conflicts of interest are as follows:

-5 Division of duties
+5. Division of duties

-A multi-member management board may divide duties among its various management board members.
-This does not mean that responsibility for the actions of each of the management board members is limited to the duties conferred on an individual management board member.
-The management board continues to have joint responsibility for the policy pursued.
-This also follows from implementation of the rules on liability.
+A management board consisting of more than one member may divide duties among its management board members.
+This does not mean that the responsibility for the actions of each of the management board members is limited to the duties conferred on an individual management board member.
+The management board remains collectively responsible for the policy pursued.
+This also follows from the implementation of the rules on liability.
+In principle, the management board members must decide jointly on the main outlines of the general and financial policy; this cannot be assigned to one or more specific members.
+It is advisable to set out a division of duties in writing (e.g. in board regulations).

-In case of a one-tier board (see chapter 6), the law offers the possibility of granting one or more management board members the authority to take certain board resolutions under or pursuant to the articles of association, in addition to making a division of duties.
+In case of a one-tier board (see chapter 6: One-tier board), Dutch law offers the possibility of granting one or more management board members the authority to take certain board resolutions under or pursuant to the articles of association, in addition to making a division of duties.
 Resolutions adopted on the basis of this authority are then attributed to the management board as a whole.
-Here too, the principle of joint responsibility applies.
+The principle of joint responsibility equally applies to such situation.

-6 One-tier board
+6. One-tier board

-A one-tier board, also known as a monistic board structure, is a special approach to the statutory division of duties within the management board of an NV or BV.
-From the moment that the WBTR enters into force, there will also be such a statutory basis for the foundation, association, cooperative and mutual insurance association.
+A one-tier board, also known as a monistic board structure, is a special approach to the statutory division of duties within the management board.

-Establishing a one-tier board requires a provision in the company's articles of association stipulating that the duties of the management board are conferred on one or more executive directors and one or more non-executive directors (executive board or committee and a governing board or committee).

-Where there is a one-tier board, both executive directors and non-executive directors are management board members as defined by law.
+Establishing a one-tier board requires a provision in the company's articles of association stipulating that the duties of the management board are conferred on one or more executive directors and one or more non-executive directors.
+Where there is a one-tier board, both executive directors and non-executive directors are management board members.

-Executive directors are responsible for managing the company's day-to-day affairs.
-To a certain extent, the role of non-executive directors can be compared with the role of supervisory board members, but non-executive directors have more responsibility.
-After all, non-executive directors are management board members as defined by law, and therefore deemed to receive more information and sooner in time, to be closer to the day-to-day management and therefore are in a better position to take action.
+Executive directors are primarily responsible for managing the company's day-to-day affairs.
+To a certain extent, the role of non-executive directors can be compared with the role of supervisory board members as they are charged with supervising the performance of the executive directors.
+The board as a whole is responsible for determining the strategy of the company and outlining its policy.
 This is exhibited in an increased risk of liability for non-executive directors compared to supervisory board members.
-By law, the chair of a one-tier board may not be an executive director and executive directors may not participate in decision-making about their remuneration or nominations for the appointment of board members.
-Companies governed by the Dutch 'large company regime', known as 'large companies' (structuurvennootschappen), are also permitted to have a one-tier board.
+By law, the chairman of a one-tier board may not be an executive director and executive directors may not participate in decision-making about their remuneration or nominations for the appointment of board members.
+So-called 'large companies'4 under the 'large company regime' are also permitted to have a one-tier board.

-7 Management board autonomy
+7. Management board autonomy